SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - So let's extract LS API into a separate service for convenience - easier to test, easier to reuse, and easier to maintain!
 - Create a new service: `App\Store\LemonSqueezyApi`.
-- Now move there our `createCheckoutUrl()` method but make it public now.
+- Now move there our `createLsCheckoutUrl()` method but make it public now, I will rename it to just `createCheckoutUrl()` - all code is related to LS here.
 - Make `$lsClient` and `$cart` as proper constructor dependencies - I will name it just `$client` for simplicity.
 - But here we will need our trick with `#[Target('lemonSqueezyClient')]`.